"It's hard for me to believe that a human being could have done what I've done, but I know that I did it."

 After hours of drinking and listening to music, Hicks attempted to leave, a move that enraged Dahmer.
 He then bludgeoned Hicks from behind with a 10-pound dumbbell and strangled him to death.
 He then stripped Hicks naked and masturbated on his lifeless corpse.

 Afterward, Dahmer brought Hicks down to the crawl space of his house and began dissecting the body.
-Afterwards, Dahmer would go even further by removing the bones, smashing them to powder, and dissolving the flesh with acid.
+Afterward, Dahmer would go even further by removing the bones, smashing them to powder, and dissolving the flesh with acid.

 After high school, Dahmer briefly attended Ohio State University but dropped out after one term due to his constant drinking.
 He then joined the U.S. Army, where he served as a combat medic for two years before being discharged for, again, his alcoholism.
 After being honorably discharged, he returned to his grandmother’s house in West Allis, a suburb of Milwaukee, Wisconsin.